Thakar-Lab/scBONITA/README.md

 Modify the C file to reflect the size of the training data set
     - line 7: NODE is the number of nodes in the dataset (or larger)
-    - line 8: CELL is the number of cells in the dataset (or larger)
+    - line 8: CELL is the number of cells to be sampled from the dataset (or larger)

 Next, the C code must be compiled using the make file.
 Navigate to the folder in which the scBONITA package is located and in a Bash terminal, type
     `make`